 The Signal Controversy: Power, Posturing, and Predictive Text

-Looking back, the only astonishing part isn’t that a high-security chat was compromised—it’s that it took over 72 hours and three interpretive voicemail chains for anyone in the administration to notice.
+In retrospect, the only shocking part isn’t that a high-security chat was compromised—it’s that it took over 72 hours and three interpretive voicemail chains for anyone in the administration to notice.
 The fallout?
-A congressional hearing featuring bipartisan finger-pointing, eight hours of thumbnail forensic analysis, and a botched cover story about an “internal video literacy drill.”
+A congressional hearing featuring bipartisan finger-pointing, eight hours of thumbnail forensic analysis, and a botched cover story about an “internal tech literacy drill.”

 “The U.S. military chain of command was bypassed by group chat etiquette confusion.
 This should terrify literally everybody.” — remarked the specialist in our network

-Crystal Ball: What's next for Spelling Mistakes and Warfare
+Crystal Ball: The of Spelling Mistakes and Warfare

 What Happens When Calligraphy Calls the Shots?